 - Make sure both the plant and the pot drain effectively (if your pot doesn’t drain, pour out the excess water once it has completely finished draining from the soil or potting material)

 - Keep a regular feeding schedule, plants are adaptable, but drastic changes in their watering or environment can sometimes cause shock and force them to become dormant.
 While many plants are able to adjust to their changing environment, sudden dips in temperature, sunlight or irregular feeding schedules can sometimes throw off their inner clock.
-Thinking of orchids as a pet which requires a bit of care to remain healthy and happy will give you a framework for how to care for orchids.
+Thinking of orchids as a pet that requires a bit of care to remain healthy and happy will give you a framework for how to care for orchids.

 - If you feel misting with a spray bottle helps, use room temperature water to humidify the air around your orchid, it’s best not to spritz it directly.